linode/docs/docs/guides/development/python/web-programming-languages/index.md

     - Swift
     - Kotlin

-- Game development (these lend themselves to creating game apps):
+- **Game development** languages that lend themselves to creating game apps:

     - Java
     - Python

-- Desktop development (these are used to create business apps)
+- **Desktop development** these languages are used to create business apps:

     - Java
     - Python